 Mission Statement: Business technology encompasses a wide range of hardware, software, and services that keep companies running and enhance operations.
 Technology plays into every aspect of a business, from accounting to customer interface to product design and development to distribution to sales to service, etc.

-Advantage Global Management will develop new business technologies over the next three years in order to push us to the vanguard of technological innovation.
+Advantage Global Resources will develop new business technologies over the next three years in order to push us to the vanguard of technological innovation.
 With newly developed and deployed technologies we will be able to make better data-driven decisions, create an app-centric environment, and increase productivity.

-Additionally, by making our new business technologies available to clients as a comprehensive SaaS and MBaaS solution, we will be able to stay at the forefront of technological innovation without the burden of escalating costs as our new technologies become a profit producing enterprise [on their own].
+Additionally, by making our new business technologies available to clients as a comprehensive SaaS and MBaaS solution, we will be able to stay at the forefront of technological innovation without the burden of escalating costs as our new technologies become a profit-producing enterprise [on their own].